-Mud On The Road Car Accident Crash, Can I Claim Compensation?
+Mud On The Road Car Accident – Can I Claim Compensation?

-By Olivia Fitzpatrick, Last updated 4th August 2021.
+By Mary Hightown.
+Last Updated 27th October 2022.
 Welcome to our guide on how to make mud on the road car accident claims.
 If there is mud on the road due to a spillage or perhaps due to bad weather and it has caused the road to become hazardous, it should be reported to the local council or to Highways England as mud on the road causes car accidents.

 Once reported, the relevant authority can arrange for it to be cleared making the road safe again.
 However, if the person who has caused the spillage fails to report it, or the obstruction has been reported but the local council or Highways England have failed to act on it, and a car accident occurs causing injury, then compensation may be claimed against them.

 In this guide, we’ll explain how you could be able to make a personal injury claim if you suffered as a result of your accident.
 Alternatively, you can contact our team today for a free consultation about your situation and even get connected to our panel of personal injury lawyers:

 - What is a mud on the road accident?

 - What to do if you are involved in an accident caused by mud on the road.

 - How to begin a mud on the road car crash accident claim.

 - Mud on the road accident at work claims.